FOSSEE/st-scripts/additional_features_of_ipython/script.rst

 This brings us to the end of the tutorial. we have looked at

- * Retreiving history using =%hist= command
+ * Retrieving history using =%hist= command
- * Vieweing only a part of history by passing an argument to %hist
+ * Viewing only a part of history by passing an argument to %hist
- * saving the required lines of code in required order using %save
+ * Saving the required lines of code in required order using %save
  * using %run -i command to run the saved script

 {{{ Show the "sponsored by FOSSEE" slide }}}